HenrikMartinussen/SCWCD/ch4-groovy2/readme.txt

 Demonstrates
 - implementing a mvc model by means of a groovy class
-- simple parameterized spock test of the groovy model implemented in groovy
+- simple parameterized spock test of the groovy model
 - implementing a servlet api startup listener in groovy
-- Groovlet accessing request and context implicit variables, building html
+- Groovlet accessing request and context implicit variables, and subsequently building html
 - Parameterized HtmlUnit integration test implemented in groovy
-- Parameterized integration test using HTTPBuilder and xmlSlurper supplied GPath
+- Parameterized integration test using HTTPBuilder and xmlSlurper supplying GPath access to the html
+- Parameterized integration test using Geb
-- Gradle integration test task, which starts Jetty, runs integration tests recognized by Classname convention), and subsequently stops jetty again
+- Gradle integration test task, which starts Jetty, runs integration tests (recognized by Classname convention), and subsequently stops jetty again

+Note that the different integration testclasses cover the same test cases, only the implementation varies

 In order to run test:
 gradle clean test